Improvement of a neural network convection scheme by including triggering and evaluation in present and future climates: Evaluation in warmer climate

+Both simulations using data-driven parameterizations remain stable for five years, regardless of the choice of humidity variable.
+This indicates that the extrapolation capabilities of the data-driven parameterizations are sufficient to maintain the stability of the simulation.
+Fig. \ref{FigQTRH4Kpr} shows the anomalies with respect to ARP-GEM+4K in terms of precipitations of ARP-GEM+4K (NN-t0.5-$q_t$) and ARP-GEM+4K (NN-t0.5-$RH$).
+Although the results, both in terms of pattern and intensity, are degraded relative to the \textit{online} validation in current climate (RMSE increases from 0.651 to 0.976 mm day$^{-1}$ for $q_t$), using the parameterization trained with $RH$ as the humidity predictor leads to improved \textit{online} performances (RMSE = 0.845 mm day$^{-1}$).

-The parameterization using RH instead of $q_t$ performs better for precipitations, OLR (not shown) and clouds (not shown).
-But for top of atmosphere shortwave (SW) radiation, the parameterization using $q_t$ (Fig. S4) tends to better reproduce the mean field pattern.
-This bias may be linked to an excess of cloud liquid water, but we do not investigate the question further.
-As using RH results in a general improvement of performance of the NN parameterization we keep using this variable for the remainder of the study.
+The parameterization using RH instead of $q_t$ tends to perform better for precipitation (Fig.\ref{FigQTRH4Kpr}) and OLR ($RMSE_{q_t} = 4.98\ Wm^{-2}$ and $RMSE_{RH} = 3.72\ Wm^{-2}$) during the \textit{online} evaluation in the +4K climate.
+However, for top of atmosphere shortwave (SW) radiation, the parameterization using $q_t$ more accurately reproduces the mean field pattern (Fig. S7).
+The larger errors with relative humidity may be related to an excess of cloud liquid water, though this aspect is not investigated further.
+Since using $RH$ results in a general improvement of performance of the data-driven parameterization, we adopt this variable for the remainder of the study.